 Knowing when chronic patients are struggling and what support they need to manage their health is essential for effective chronic care.
 Remote health monitoring surveys and gaps in care surveys offer insights into the level of support patients need to stay on course with disease management.

 The idea of participating in monitoring surveys and gaps in care surveys is appealing to chronic patients.
-A West survey of 1,036 Americans revealed that 43 percent of Americans with a chronic condition would be motivated to take a survey if it would help them with their treatment.
+An Intrado survey of 1,036 Americans revealed that 43 percent of Americans with a chronic condition would be motivated to take a survey if it would help them with their treatment.
 Also, 50 percent of chronic patients say they are very interested in taking remote health monitoring surveys.

 It is not surprising that patients are intrigued by surveys; most want more resources and health management tools.
 For example, 94 percent of chronic patients say it is important for their healthcare providers to support them between visits and help them more effectively manage their health and follow treatment plans.
 And, 63 percent of chronic patients say they want to know their provider cares about their health.